lexibank/leejaponic/README.md

 Cite the source dataset as

-> Lee, S., & Hasegawa, T. (2011).
+> Lee, Sean, Hasegawa, Toshikazu (2011).
 Bayesian phylogenetic analysis supports an agricultural origin of Japonic languages.
 Proceedings of the Royal Society B: Biological Sciences, 278(1725), 3662–3669. doi:10.1098/rspb.2011.0518.

-This dataset is licensed under a https://creativecommons.org/licenses/by-nc/4.0/ license
+This dataset is licensed under a CC-BY-4.0 license

 Available online at http://rspb.royalsocietypublishing.org/content/early/2011/05/04/rspb.2011.0518